How Do I Get Wi-Fi in My Car?

 FAQ

-Having internet in your car means you can stay connected and entertained on long drives and road trips.
-Car Wi-Fi also gives you access to live traffic updates, satellite radio, weather forecasts, and emergency services while on the road.
+Having Wi-Fi in your car means your passengers can stay connected and entertained on long drives and road trips.
+Car Wi-Fi also gives the driver access to live traffic updates, satellite radio, weather forecasts, and emergency services while on the road.

 So how do you get Wi-Fi for your wheels?
 There are four main ways: